Published February 13th, 2017

-We asked our friendor Lauren Myers from Lauren Rachel to give us her professional advice on wording a wedding invitation.
+We asked our friend Lauren Myers from Lauren Rachel to give us her professional advice on wording a wedding invitation.
 Lauren designs custom paper goods for weddings from save-the-date cards to invitation suites to menus and place cards.
 Not only is she creative and experienced, Lauren is one of the most professional vendors we have the pleasure of working with.
 She’s responsive and kind.
 She understands that the key to crafting exactly what her clients need is listening.
 She spends time listening to her clients and then, if necessary, even interfaces with their wedding planner to ensure her design integrates into the overall theme of the wedding.
 This dedication to her clients and her craft is why we asked Lauren to be a guest on our blog!

 Guest Blog: Anatomy of Your Wedding Invitation

 Like so many aspects of planning your wedding, writing the text that will appear on your wedding invitation is all about figuring out the proper rules.
-There is also an etiquette and certain ideas built on traditions that can make things even more confusing.
+There is also etiquette and certain ideas built on traditions that can make things even more confusing.
 If you are planning a same-sex wedding, the wedding invitation format will be different.
 I suggest to wedding couples I work with, “stick with your gut and the reality of your relationship”.
 The truth is the “etiquette and rules” are almost exactly the same for every couple, gay or straight and you can really make them your own.
-In most cases invitations fit into 3 categories: formal, classic and playful.
+In most cases, invitations fit into 3 categories: formal, classic and playful.
 My personal favorites are the playful ones!

 Whether you are a traditionalist or of a creative mind, and you are spending the time and money to personalize your invitations, you should take that time to do exactly what you want, perhaps by setting all the rules aside.
 Most importantly, remember that your wedding invite will have some basic information that you must include so don’t let it become overly complicated.
-Use the four W’s: Who, What, Where and When are all “must haves” on your wedding invitations.
+Use the four W’s: Who, What, Where and When are all “must-haves” on your wedding invitations.

 Below are ways to break down the anatomy of your wedding invitations.
 This will help you decide what to use for text in more manageable segments.